emartineznunez/AutoMeKin/docs/results.md

   15     191.7      MIN 7 <---> MIN 8          DISCONN
 ```
 The last column with the flag “CONN” or “DISCONN” indicates whether the given process is connected with
-the others (CONN) or whether it is isolated (DISCONN).
+the others, CONN, or whether it is isolated, DISCONN.
 This flag is useful when you choose a starting
 intermediate for the KMC simulations, because that intermediate should be connected.
 If you want to
 include all conformational isomers explicitly in the KMC simulations, you need to construct the reaction
 network by using the `allstates` option, as described in the next section.